csfeeser/devops/k8s_miniproject.md

 In this task. you'll be creating a **Pod** with specific parameters within a particular namespace.
 This task is testing your ability to, in a timely fashion, piece together a new **pod**.
 Luckily for us, we have the ability to grab a template pod manifest from our permitted reference materials, so there is no need to memorize everything about how to write a manifest, but it does help.
 Permitted reference material you can use while taking the **CKAD** exam can be found [here from kubernetes.io](https://kubernetes.io/docs/concepts/workloads/pods/#using-pods) -- Good luck!

+### Recommended Labs:
+- Lab 15, step 15 (create an object on a specific namespace)
+- Lab 12. 💻 Create and Configure Basic Pods

 ### Task Setup

 1. Run the following command to setup the task.